edgedb/edgedb/docs/edgeql/select.rst

 Filtering polymorphic links
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Relatedly, it's possible to filter links by subtype "inline" with a similar syntax.
-Below, we filter ``Movie.characters`` to include exclusively ``Hero`` objects.
+Relatedly, it's possible to filter polymorphic links by subtype.
+Below, we exclusively fetch the ``Movie.characters`` of type ``Hero``.

 .. code-block::